iopipe/iopipe-java/PROFILER.md

 running for.
 This does not require any code to be modified to support profiling so that any code which runs will be profiled automatically.

-The profiler can be enabled by setting the following:
+## Enabling Profiling

- * `com.iopipe.plugin.profiler` to `true`
+Set the system property `com.iopipe.plugin.profiler` to `true`

+### For Serverless Framework:

- * `IOPIPE_PROFILER_ENABLE` to `true`
+In the `serverless.yml` file, under `functions:`, `(your_function_name_here):`, `environment:`, set the environwental variable `IOPIPE_PROFILER_ENABLE` to `true`

-The profiler may be customed by setting the specified properties and/or environment variables:
+The profiler may be customized by setting the specified properties and/or environment variables:

  * The duration of time between each sample, in microseconds:
    * The default is 1,000 microseconds (1ms).
-   * `com.iopipe.plugin.profiler.samplerate`
-   * `IOPIPE_PROFILER_SAMPLERATE`
+   * `IOPIPE_PROFILER_SAMPLERATE` in the environmental varibles of the `serverless.yml` file, or the environment variable `com.iopipe.plugin.profiler.samplerate`.

-When the profiler is enabled, they may be downloaded from the individual invocation information.
+When the profiler is enabled, .zip files containing the profiling data may be downloaded from the individual invocation information.
+Unzip it, then load them in VisualVM as a profile snapshot.

 # How To Use Sampling Only Profiler Data